Receiving: Validate first, acknowledge quickly

 end

 Your background job should implement exponential backoff with polynomial retry intervals.
-A typical pattern: retry network failures up to 5 times with increasing delays (30s, 5min, 30min, 2h, 8h), then give up.
+A typical pattern: retry transient failures (network timeouts and 5xx responses) up to 5 times with increasing delays (30s, 5min, 30min, 2h, 8h), then move to a dead-letter queue.
+Permanent failures (4xx responses) should be discarded immediately — they indicate a payload or configuration problem that retrying won't fix.
 For audit purposes, create the sync log record in a pending state before making the HTTP call, then update it to success or failed afterward — if your process crashes mid-request, the pending record serves as evidence.

 One subtle but important detail: use after_commit rather than after_save for your webhook callback.
 This ensures the job is enqueued only after the database transaction commits, preventing race conditions where the job executes against uncommitted data or phantom records from rolled-back transactions.